Franchise: The Legend of Zelda aka: The Legendof Zelda

 Ax-Crazy: Majora, Zant, and Ghirahim are possibly the most psychotic characters Link has encountered in his many adventures.
 The first is an Omnicidal Maniac who wants to obliterate the world with a moon for kicks, the second is a deranged, power hungry man willing to do anything to become king and possibly has an unhealthy obsession with Midna, and the third is a creepy Blood Knight who threatens to torture Link for getting in the way of his plans.

-Being Evil Sucks: This trope only comes into play once Link is in action.
-Until the point, the villains’ plans tend go incredibly well without many issues plaguing them.
+This trope only comes into play once Link is in action.
+Until the point, the villains' plans tend go incredibly well without many issues plaguing them.
 Then Link undoes all their damage, seals or kills the evil and generally gives the story a happy ending.
-Simply put, staying evil in the Zelda universe guarantees failure in the end even if your power rivals a goddess’ own power.
+Simply put, staying evil in the Zelda universe guarantees failure in the end even if your power rivals a goddess' own power.

 One exception to the Link part is when Ganon breaks free and his takeover is a success because the Hero of Time was not around to put him down.
 But even then, Ganondorf's plans were thwarted when the Goddesses flooded Hyrule.

-Beware the Nice Ones: Link is an all-around nice kid.
+Link is an all-around nice kid.
 People who end up on his bad side wind up with multiple stab wounds to their everything.

 Princess Zelda as well.
-Yeah, she gets kidnapped repeatedly but the girl has shown she is a decent archer, knows a bit of magic, has some Sheikah training in Ocarina of Time and is willing to fight with a sword in Twilight Princess.
+Indeed, she gets kidnapped repeatedly but the girl has shown she is a decent archer, knows a bit of magic, has some Sheikah training in Ocarina of Time and is willing to fight with a sword in Twilight Princess.
 Even in Spirit Tracks, as an Animated Armor, when you attack her too much, she'll go berserk on Link, and even safe zones can't protect him from her wrath!

 BFS: Some examples include the Biggoron's Sword, the Great Fairy's Sword and the blade used by the Fierce Deity.